PedroJoaquim/ParaGraph/README.md

 This class is also a generic type parameterized by the values `VV`, `EV`, `VCV` and `MV` that you need to define when you extend this class.

-As in `GraphData`, `VV` and `EV` represent the core graph data vertex's values and edges's values.
+As in `Graph`, `VV` and `EV` represent the core graph data vertex's values and edges's values.

 Lets imagine that your algorithm is designed to process graphs that have vertex properties with `Person` and `Integer` as edges properties, then you should extend the `VertexCentricComputation<Person, Integer, ..., ...>`.
-But if your algorithm does not need to know the vertex properties nor edge properties you can extend the `VertexCentricComputation<Object, Object, ..., ...>`, this way you are able to receive any kind of `GraphData` instance.
+But if your algorithm does not need to know the vertex properties nor edge properties you can extend the `VertexCentricComputation<Object, Object, ..., ...>`, this way you are able to receive any kind of `Graph` instance.

 The `MV` and `VCV` are values specific to the algorithm being created only.

 `MV` represents the message values that your algorithm will exchange between vertices.
 For instance, in our single source shortest paths algorithm we exchange distances in messages, so our MV values is defined as `Integer`.